transkatgirl/Tapestry-Loom/README.md

 #### Linux-specific instructions

-Before running, you need to mark the file as executable running the following CLI commands in the folder containing the downloaded binary:
+Before using the app, you will need to mark the file as executable by running the following CLI command in the folder containing the downloaded binary:

 ```bash
 chmod +x $FILENAME